This publication outlines some of the more important regulatory requirements for a foreign person investing in Australia.

 In reviewing an application, FIRB may consult other Australian government agencies and departments, including the Australian Securities & Investments Commission, Australian Competition and Consumer Commission and Australian Taxation Office.

-FIRB may give it’s consent to an acquisition with or without conditions (eg construction on acquired urban land to commence within 24 months).
+FIRB may give its consent to an acquisition with or without conditions (eg construction on acquired vacant land or land for redevelopment to commence within 24 months).
 A FIRB decision cannot be reviewed or appealed.

 In assessing what is in the national interest, FIRB seeks to weigh potential national sensitivities against the benefits of foreign investment.
 Because national sensitivities change and evolve over time, what is or isn’t within Australia’s national interest (or rather, how FIRB will view that interest) at any point in time is not always easy to predict.